 Cops don’t generally shoot older white women, but they may be rethinking their strategies even as we speak.
-They will decide to start shooting them in order to distract the public, in the same way they pat down old ladies at the airport, to prove they are not discriminating against a certain group of people.
+They will decide to start shooting them in order to distract the public, in the same way they pat down old ladies at the airport to prove they are not discriminating against a certain group of people.

 All the background stuff they do on people who want to buy a gun is great I guess, but that just doesn’t seem to matter if someone really wants one.
 They’ll just go steal one.

 My consensus: The safest place to live is in a town where everyone carries a gun.
-Of course, most cowboys in the Old West did not die in a dramatic face-off in a corral or the street, but from a shot to the back, so you will need to watch yours, and quit stealing your neighbor’s newspaper.
+Of course, most cowboys in the Old West did not die in a dramatic face-off in a corral or the street, but from a shot to the back, so you’ll need to watch yours, and quit stealing your neighbor’s newspaper.

 2) With the exception of just a few, most people I know think anyone who wants to get married should be able to.
 I, however, am soft on same sex marriage.

 I’ve never been married and I don’t see why I need to get all worked up about another person’s proclivities toward a legally binding union.